-Textual Creations is very pleased to announce the release of TurboCAD Pro V19.2 – Exterior Architectural Setting
+Textual Creations is very pleased to announce the release of TurboCAD Pro 2015 – Boardroom.

-TurboCAD Pro V19.2 – Exterior Architectural Setting is a 254 page fully illustrated tutorial that leads the reader through every keystroke to produce the Architectural Scene that is on the cover of the tutorial.
+TurboCAD Pro 2015 – Boardroom is a 304 page fully illustrated tutorial that leads the reader through every keystroke to produce the boardroom that is pictured on the cover of the tutorial.

-TurboCAD Pro V19.2 – Exterior Architectural Setting is available on the Textual Creations Shopping Page.
+TurboCAD Pro 2015 – Boardroom is available on the Textual Creations Shopping Page.
 Sample pages are available there.

 From the Introduction:

-Within the tutorial the reader will be led through each keystroke to produce almost all of components of the architectural scene that are illustrated on the cover of the tutorial (four seat table sets and trash bins are supplied).
-Aside from learning how to draw in TurboCAD, the user will learn how to insert standard lighting and how to utilize render scene luminance.
-The reader will learn how to establish a render scene environment and the reader will learn how to render their drawing and save it in a high resolution image format.
+Within the tutorial the reader will be led through each keystroke to recreate the boardroom that is illustrated on the cover of the tutorial.
+A few items are supplied to help keep the tutorial time to a manageable amount.
+Supplied models include the molded chair, the light switches, the recycle bin and the Barcelona love seat.
+Aside from learning how to draw in TurboCAD, the user will learn how to set up the drawing and how to insert standard lighting.
+The reader will learn how to establish a render scene environment and establish render scene luminance.
+The reader will also learn how to render their drawing and save it in a high resolution image format.